vkovic/laravel-custom-casts/README.md

 ### Handling model events

-Lets say that we want to notify our administrator when user name changes.
+Let's say that we want to notify our administrator when user name changes.

 ```php
 // File: app/CustomCasts/NameCast.php